White émigré: Distribution

 Sainte-Geneviève-des-Bois Russian Cemetery in Sainte-Geneviève-des-Bois, Essonne, France, near Paris, is a necropolis of White Russians.

 Most émigrés initially fled from Southern Russia and Ukraine to Turkey and then moved to other Slavic countries in Europe (the Kingdom of Yugoslavia, Bulgaria, Czechoslovakia, and Poland).
-A large number also fled to Estonia, Latvia, Lithuania, Finland, Iran, Germany and France.
+A large number also moved to Israel, Estonia, Latvia, Lithuania, Finland, Iran, Germany and France.
 Some émigrés also fled to Portugal, Spain, Romania, Belgium, Sweden, Switzerland, and Italy.
 Berlin and Paris developed thriving émigré communities.

 Many military and civil officers living, stationed, or fighting the Red Army across Siberia and the Russian Far East moved together with their families to Harbin (see Harbin Russians), to Shanghai (see Shanghai Russians) and to other cities of China, Central Asia, and Western China.
 After the withdrawal of American and Japanese troops from Siberia, some émigrés traveled to Japan.

-During and after World War II, many Russian émigrés moved to the United Kingdom, the United States, Canada, Peru, Brazil, Mexico, Argentina, Chile, Colombia, South Africa and Australia — where many of their communities still exist in the 21st century.
-Thousands of emigres, of them 3 to 5 thousand on the Eastern Front, served Germany in the Wehrmacht or in the Waffen-SS, often as interpreters.
+During and after World War II, many Russian émigrés moved to the United Kingdom, the United States, Canada, Peru, Brazil, Mexico, Argentina, Chile, Colombia, Taiwan, Australia and New Zealand — where many of their communities still exist in the 21st century.
+Thousands of emigres, of them 3,000 to 5,000 on the Eastern Front, served Germany in the Wehrmacht or in the Waffen-SS, often as interpreters.